 - Review the recommendations and requirements in our Production Checklist.

 - This topology doesn't account for hardware specifications, so be sure to follow our hardware recommendations and perform a POC to size hardware for your use case.
+For optimal cluster performance, Cockroach Labs recommends that all nodes use the same hardware and operating system.

 - Adopt relevant SQL Best Practices to ensure optimal performance.